Creatbot F160 PEEK High Performance 3D Printer

 The CreatBot F160 PEEK uses a direct drive extruder with a standard 0.4 mm nozzle, plus optional sizes from 0.3–1.0 mm for balancing detail and high-speed printing.
 Its aluminum heated bed, pre-covered with BuildTak, ensures strong adhesion and easy part removal.
 With a 150°C bed and enclosed chamber, it handles temperature-sensitive materials like ABS and PEEK reliably.
 Example: a carbon-fiber-filled ABS part printed at 0.2 mm layer height in 3 hours.

-CreatBot F160 3D printer in action, printing a black cylindrical part on a textured build plate, showcasing precision and detail.
+Creatbot F160 3D printer in action, printing a cylindrical black object on a textured carbon fiber-style base, showcasing precision and detail.

 Which filaments can you use with the Creatbot F160?